ajdavis/motor-blog/README.md

 MarsEdit auto-detects the rest.
 You'll need to enter the username and password you put in motor_blog.conf.
 In the "General" tab of your blog's settings, I suggest setting "Download the 1000 most recent posts on refresh," since Motor-Blog can handle it.
-Under "Editing," set Preview Text Filter to "Markdown."
+Under "Editing," set Preview Text Filter to "Markdown", and Image Size "Defaults To Full Size".
 When you're editing a post, do "View -> Slug Field" to set a custom slug as the final part of the post's URL.
 If you leave the slug empty, Motor-Blog slugifies the title.